How do scientists determine the age of planets and stars?

 Sources:

 Curious Kids is a series for children of all ages.
-If you have a question you’d like an expert to answer, send it to [posta elektroniko bidez babestua].
+If you have a question you’d like an expert to answer, send it to [imelo ndiotetezedwa].